Medium-term Climate Change Policy Plan

-The implementation of the Medium-term Climate Change Policy plan is monitored through the annual climate change reports to Parliament that are based on the Climate Change Act.
-Currently the planning system under the Climate Change Act is coordinated with the preparation process of the Energy and Climate Strategy, which covers the emissions trading, effort-sharing and land use sectors.
+The implementation of the Medium-term Climate Change Policy Plan is monitored through the annual climate change reports to Parliament that are based on the Climate Change Act.
+Now the planning system under the Climate Change Act is being implemented side by side with the process to prepare the National Energy and Climate Strategy.
+The National Energy and Climate Strategies cover the emissions trading, effort sharing and land use sectors.

-Medium-term Climate Change Policy Plan paves the way for a carbon-neutral Finland 2035
+Medium-term Climate Change Policy Plan paves way for carbon-neutral Finland 2035

 The Medium-term Climate Change Policy Plan will be updated in such a way that it meets the Government’s objective to achieve a carbon-neutral Finland by 2035.

 To support the drafting process, a working group composed of the key ministries and the Finnish Climate Change Panel as the scientific expert body was appointed in October 2020.

 The draft plan should be completed in autumn 2021 and it will be submitted as a report to Parliament later in the autumn.

 - Press release 27 November 2020: Preparation of a new Medium-term Climate Change Policy Plan started (in Finnish)

 The preparation of the new Medium-term Climate Change Policy Plan is coordinated with the preparation process of the new Energy and Climate Strategy.
 The Climate Change Act will also be updated, in line with the Government Programme.

 Citizens’ consultations boost the preparation of the Climate Plan